Engage Forum expands private sector role in shaping strategic plans to boost Dubai’s economy

 In addition, the roundtable for Dubai Chamber of Digital Economy looked at the type of talent that Dubai-based companies should be targeting, how the private sector can strengthen the emirate’s value proposition to attract the brightest minds globally, and how businesses can capitalise on new consumer trends and opportunities emerging in the era of Web3 and the metaverse.

-Addressing participations in his opening remarks, H.E.
-Abdul Aziz Al Ghurair said: “Dubai Chambers has been building bridges amongst multiple business sectors and stakeholders in the emirate to foster public-private strategic partnerships that drive sustainable economic growth in Dubai – a goal we can achieve when we offer support, guidance, and advice to the emirate’s business community.”
+Addressing participations in his opening remarks, Abdul Aziz Al Ghurair, said, “Dubai Chambers has been building bridges amongst multiple business sectors and stakeholders in the emirate to foster public-private strategic partnerships that drive sustainable economic growth in Dubai – a goal we can achieve when we offer support, guidance, and advice to the emirate’s business community.”

 Dubai Chamber of Commerce recently launched a first-of-its-kind program designed to provide specialised training to business groups with the aim of boosting their competitiveness and economic contribution, he revealed, adding that it had also expanded the representation of business groups to cover 100 sectors.